Not Just Towers: Adding Cat Shelves To Your Walls

 Once you have an idea of what’s out there and how much you and what fits your budget, the next step before purchasing is planning.
 You’ll want to get an idea of your layout ahead of time so you get the right number of shelves for your walls in order to prevent the hassle of returning shelves that won’t work.

-I suggest marking where you want each shelf or object to go and then taking a step back to look it over.
+Once you think you’ve figured out your layout, mark where you want each shelf or object to go and then take a step back to look it over.
 You want to make sure you get the layout right when you are ready to install the shelves so you don’t have to fill in any holes later.

 Special Considerations For Special Cats

-If you have older cats or less nimble cats, you may want to place platforms slightly closer together so the cats can easily get between them.
-Another option is setting things up so there’s minimal if any jumping involved.
-Cats can leap pretty high and far, but they may be less inclined to use the platforms if they have to do too much work too often.
+If you have older cats or clumsy cats, place platforms slightly closer together so your cats can easily jump between them.
+An alternative is designing your layout so there’s minimal if any jumping involved.
+Cats can leap pretty high and far, but they may be less inclined to use the platforms if they have to do too much work or if jumping hurts.

 Installing The Shelves

 Once you’re positive your layout is how you want it, it’s time to install them.
-I’m not going to pretend this part is where my expertise lies so I won’t be providing a step by step guide on installation, but most sources suggest mounting cat shelves into a stud for stability.
-Here is a guide from Lowe’s on installing floating shelves that can apply to cat shelves, though do your research before grabbing your stud finder and drill.
-Make sure your method of installing the shelves is secure and will hold your cats’ weight plus take into account the fact that your cats will be leaping onto the shelves!
+I’m not going to pretend this part is where my expertise lies (I’m good with the cat behavior part!) so I won’t be providing a step by step guide on the actual installation, but Catastrophic Creations has a great guide on how to do the installation.
+Lowes’ guide on installing floating shelves can apply to cat shelves, too, so I suggest reading them.

 When in doubt, follow the installation guide that comes with the cat shelves.
 They will give you specific mounting requirements and give you the best chance of a safe install.
 Get creative with your layout and choice of shelving, not with how you install them.